-- (3) As discussed further below, the Share Awards column for 2018 reflects equity granted to the NEOs (excluding Mr. Haley) under the 2018 LTI Program.
-In connection with the Merger in 2016, Mr. Haley received a front-loaded equity award, which was designed to create strong incentives in support of the integration and related business goals.
-As a result, he did not receive a 2017 LTI award or a 2018 LTI award. - (4) On July 1, 2017, the WTW Stable Value Excess Plan became effective and the Towers Watson SERP was frozen.
+- (1) As discussed further below, the Share Awards column for 2019 reflects equity granted to the NEOs under the 2019 LTI Program.
+These amounts reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, which amounts are greater than the amounts set forth in "Executive Compensation: Compensation Discussion and Analysis Executive Summary 2019 NEO Pay at a Glance," which reflects the target value of the LTI award granted to each NEO.
+For Messrs.
+Burwell and Wickes, the Share Awards column for 2019 also reflects a special equity award granted to each executive on May 20, 2019, in recognition of their exceptional efforts in connection with the Company's acquisition of TRANZACT as discussed in section entitled "Executive Compensation: Compensation Discussion and Analysis Our Executive Compensation Program in Detail Components of the Named Executive Officers' 2019 Compensation Long-Term Incentive Compensation Special Equity Awards to Messrs.
+Burwell and Wickes." - (2) On July 1, 2017, the WTW Stable Value Excess Plan became effective and the Towers Watson SERP was frozen.
 Pursuant to SEC rules, in 2017, the All Other Compensation column includes Company contributions earned under the WTW Stable Value Excess Plan since its effective date and the Change in Pension Value and Non-Qualified Deferred Compensation Earnings column includes the increase in actuarial present values of accumulated benefits for Messrs.
-Haley and Wickes under the Towers Watson SERP prior to the date it was frozen.
-In 2018, the All Other Compensation column includes the full year of Company contributions under the WTW Stable Value Excess Plan.
+Haley, Wickes and Hess under the Towers Watson SERP prior to the date it was frozen.
+In 2018 and 2019, the All Other Compensation column includes the full year of Company contributions under the WTW Stable Value Excess Plan.